0xs1/0xs1.github.io/_posts/2021-10-06-The-Accidental-Account-Takeover.md

 Hi Everyone,

-This is the story about how I managed to takeover some one account using password reset flaw on the website.While browsing the website I need to signin to the account but It was a long time ago since I logged into my account.so, I can't remember my password so I decided to reset my password, but suddendly I decide to play with password reset functionality if I can reset someone's account.
+This is the brief story about how I managed to takeover someone account using password reset flaw on the website.While browsing the website I need to signin to the account but It was a long time ago since I logged into my account.so, I can't remember my password so I decided to reset my password, but suddendly I decide to play with password reset functionality if I can reset someone's account.

 #### Attempt 1:
 I intercept the traffic with Burpsuite and capture the request and saw something like this